DL0K-pbi/PMO_toolkit/README.md

 #### Roles and Responsibilities

-The matrix incorporates a roles and responsibilities section, which is transformed into a RACI matrix within Power BI for improved visibility and accountability:
+The matrix incorporates a roles and responsibilities section, which is transformed into a RACI matrix within Power BI for improved visibility and accountability.

 #### Vendor Response Tracking